timwilliate/engineering-blog/_posts/2015-06-03-docker-metrics.md

   The `Global=true` in the `fleet` specific section indicates that this unit will be started across all Docker container hosts.
 Again, ensure you replace the `[influxdb_hostname]` in the Docker run statement with the appropriate value for your InfluxDB host.

   Here we are exposing required Docker host volumes to the container so it can read the host and container metrics from the Docker host.
 We are also publishing the **cAdvisor port to enable the built-in dashboard (on port 8080)**.
-You can refer to the cAdvisor documentation on the specific command line options but here we are providing the InfluxDB details, i.e. the storage driver type ('influxdb'), host, database name ('cadvisor'), database user ('root') and database password ('root').
+You can refer to the cAdvisor documentation on the specific command line options but here we are just providing the InfluxDB details, i.e. the storage driver type ('influxdb'), host, database name ('cadvisor'), database user ('root') and database password ('root').

   You can access the cAdvisor dashboard for each host via entering in your web browser, `http://[cadvisor_hostname]:8080`.